thevaachandereng/blockRAR/README.md

 Reference
 ------------
-If you use blockRAR, please cite TBA.
+If you use blockRAR, please cite Chandereng, T. and Chappell, R., 2019.
+Robust Response-Adaptive Randomization Design. arXiv preprint arXiv:1904.07758..

 License
 ------------